-To make the proposed estimator \eqref{mod:rankgrouplasso0} practically useful, it is essential to design an efficient algorithm for solving the involved optimization problem.
-Existing progress on the regularized rank regression problems is rather limited.
-For the lasso regularized rank regression, \cite{Wang2020ATR} reformulated the rank loss into a linear program with $\mathcal{O}(n^2)$ constraints by introducing slack variables, and then solved it by generic LP solvers.
+To make the proposed estimator \eqref{mod:rankgrouplasso0} practically useful, it is essential to design an efficient algorithm for the involved optimization problem.
+Existing progress on solving the regularized rank regression problems is rather limited.
+For the Lasso regularized rank regression, \cite{Wang2020ATR} reformulated the rank loss into a linear program with $\mathcal{O}(n^2)$ constraints by introducing slack variables, and then solved it by generic LP solvers.
 While conceptually straightforward, this approach suffers from poor scalability as the sample size $n$ grows.
-A more recent advance is the Proximal–Proximal Majorization–Minimization (PPMM) algorithm \citep{tang2023proximal}, originally developed for rank regression with difference-of-convex penalties, where Algorithm 3 (Step 1) provides an approach for solving rank regression with convex regularization.
-The method is implemented through a nested triple-loop scheme: an outer proximal point iteration, a middle proximal point loop applied to the dual of each subproblem, and an inner semismooth Newton iteration.
+A more recent advance is the proximal–proximal majorization–minimization (PPMM) algorithm \citep{tang2023proximal}, originally developed for rank regression with difference-of-convex penalties.
+The method follows a standard linearization scheme, where the concave part of the regularizer is majorized by its affine approximation, yielding at each iteration a convex subproblem.
+These subproblems are then solved using a nested triple-loop scheme: an outer proximal point iteration, a middle proximal point loop applied to the dual of each subproblem, and an inner semismooth Newton iteration.
 This complicated structure arises from the singularity of the generalized Hessian in the dual formulation of the outer subproblem, which prevents the direct application of Newton-type methods.
+As a special case, the framework applies to Lasso-regularized rank regression, where it was shown to significantly outperform standard solvers such as ADMM and Gurobi (see \citet[Section V.A.]{tang2023proximal}).
 While PPMM achieves reasonable numerical performance, the computational overhead associated with three nested loops limits its scalability in high-dimensional problems.